mauroseb/mauroseb.github.io/_posts/2021-07-24-quay-access-via-sso-and-idm.md

 {% endhighlight %}

- 5. Now we can see the connection to the SSO server is secured by a trusted CA.
+ 5. Now we can see the connection to the SSO server is secured by a trusted CA.<br/>
   <img src="/images/quay-sso-sso_trusted.png" alt="IdM users PNG" style="width:75%;"/>

 ### Appendix 2 - Quay config.yaml